knaw-huc/data-envelopes/guidelines.md

   A dataset is a conceptual thing.
 You can describe a dataset that doesn't exist yet, or that doesn't exist anymore.
 A Resource is something that exists and that a user can use to work with the actual data.
 For example a downloadable file, a portal via which the user can explore the dataset, an API or endpoint that provides programmatic access.

   ## Do I need a Resource at all?
   Yes!
-The Resource contains essential information about errors, sensitivity and bias of the dataset.
+The Resource contains essential information about how to access the dataset, and the errors, sensitivity and bias of the dataset.
 However, if your data is simple then there are many fields in Level 3 that you can leave empty, such as the data fields and data point examples.

   ## When do I use multiple Resources?
-  Use multiple resources when there are different ways that the user can work with the data and they differ substantially.
+  Use multiple resources when there are different means available to the user to work with the data and they differ substantially, or when data is available in sections.
 This depends on the type of your data and on what your users want to do with it/are allowed to do with it.
 Your main aim is to give clear information to the user.
 If it is clearer to split things into multiple Resources then do so, if it is clearer to describe them all together in one Resource, then do that.

   One simple rule of thumb: If you have one Resource and your Resource description is getting very long or confusing, and you are putting lots of multiple values in the fields (e.g. many different formats, many different languages), then you should think about using multiple Resources.
-If you have multiple Resources and you are copy-pasting most of the information between them or referring frequently to other Resources, then consider combining them in one Resource.
+If you have multiple Resources and you are copy-pasting most of the information between them or cross-referencing the other Resources, then consider combining them in one Resource.

   Problems with structuring the data in Resources may be a hint that your data is not suitably structured for users.
 For example, if your data is split into multiple files with separate download links but your separate Resources keep referring to each other, then it may be easier for the user if you combine the data into one zip file and describe it in one Resource.

   Cases in which you might use a single resource:
   * You have data available as PDF or JPEG.
 It is otherwise created in an identical way